 Describe physical distancing protocols enforced Resources required Who is responsible?
-Completed How will you maintain a density of no more than one person per four square metres of floor space ? e.g. I have measured my indoor and outdoor areas and calculated my maximum capacity.
-Tape measure/floor markers/floorplan e.g. Manager Where necessary, how will you adapt your booking and opening hours to spread out e.g. Businesses will arrange groups or sessions such that if an infected party was to attend, the group required to be contacted is significantly reduced. e.g. Update booking systems e.g. Manager customer and staff numbers across service hours? e.g. Businesses will ensure signage (including opening times, directions, and capacity signage) are adapted to facilitate physical distancing and displayed prominently. e.g. Adjust rosters e.g. Manager
+Completed How will you maintain correct density no more than one person per four square metres of floor space for accommodation No more than one person per 2sqm elsewhere e.g. I have measured my indoor and outdoor areas and calculated my maximum capacity.
+Tape measure/floor markers/floorplan e.g. Manager Where necessary, how will you adapt your booking and opening e.g. Businesses will arrange groups or sessions such that if an infected party was to attend, the group required to be contacted is significantly reduced. e.g. Update booking systems e.g. Manager

-How will you manage areas such as entries/exits/queues and other areas where bottlenecks may emerge? e.g. I have created an arrow for entry on the left and an exit arrow on the right and may have created a barrier between the two. e.g. Tape and tape measure e.g. Manager with staff consultation e.g. I have marked on the floor reminders of a physical distance e.g. I have posters up asking customers to maintain a physical distance. e.g. I have roped the entry/check points. e.g. Informational posters outlining physical distancing and hygiene protocols e.g. Manager with staff consultation e.g. I have timed entry into my attraction. e.g. A timed ticket e.g. I will direct boarding by calling customers names and will commence boarding from back of the vehicle. e.g. Barrier ropes
+Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed hours to spread out customer and staff numbers across service hours? e.g. Businesses will ensure signage (including opening times, directions, and capacity signage) are adapted to facilitate physical distancing and displayed prominently. e.g. Adjust rosters e.g. Manager How will you manage areas such as entries/exits/queues and other areas where bottlenecks may emerge? e.g. I have created an arrow for entry on the left and an exit arrow on the right and may have created a barrier between the two. e.g. Tape and tape measure e.g. Manager with staff consultation e.g. I have marked on the floor reminders of a physical distance How will you manage areas such as entries/exits/queues and other areas where bottlenecks may emerge? e.g. I have posters up asking customers to maintain a physical distance. e.g. I have roped the entry/check points. e.g. Informational posters outlining physical distancing and hygiene protocols e.g. Manager with staff consultation e.g. I have timed entry into my attraction. e.g. A timed ticket e.g. I will direct boarding by calling customers names and will commence boarding from back of the vehicle. e.g. Barrier ropes

-Have you updated and reviewed your evacuation plans to allow for an orderly evacuation with physical distancing measures? e.g. Review policy. e.g. Update fire warden training. e.g. Update and display new fire and building evacuation diagram and update website if applicable.
-Management and fire wardens What measures have you implemented to ensure staff avoid intentional physical contact in the workplace and minimise close personal contact? e.g. No shared food, no shaking of hands, and no physical touching. e.g. Updates to systems e.g. Updates to policies e.g. Manager with staff consultation e.g. Face-to-face contact should be limited to 15 minutes where possible. e.g. New protocols written e.g. Staff and customers should not be in an enclosed space, with physical distancing rules applied, for more than two hours where practical. e.g. revised seating plans with allocated seating and physical distancing marked on seating plan e.g. Technology will be used to minimise the risk of exposure. e.g. Ensure that staff and customers always adhere to allocated seating plans. e.g. The business will comply with all directions relating to room capacity and numbers.
+Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed Have you updated and reviewed your evacuation plans to allow for an orderly evacuation with physical distancing measures? e.g. Review policy. e.g. Update fire warden training. e.g. Update and display new fire and building evacuation diagram and update website if applicable.
+Management and fire wardens What measures have you implemented to ensure staff avoid intentional physical contact in the workplace and e.g. No shared food, no shaking of hands, and no physical touching. e.g. Updates to systems e.g. Updates to policies e.g. Manager with staff consultation minimise close personal contact? e.g. Face-to-face contact should be limited to 15 minutes where possible. e.g. New protocols written e.g. Staff and customers should not be in an enclosed space, with physical distancing rules applied, for more than two hours where practical. e.g. revised seating plans with allocated seating and physical distancing marked on seating plan e.g. Technology will be used to minimise the risk of exposure. e.g. Ensure that staff and customers always adhere to allocated seating plans.

+Describe physical distancing protocols enforced Resources required Who is responsible?
+Completed e.g. The business will comply with all directions relating to room capacity and numbers.